kaloyan-projects/bash-scripts/README.md

 ## Nemo scripts
 2. [swap-names](nemo-scripts/swap-names) – Swaps the names of two selected files.
 3. [group-by-date](nemo-scripts/group-by-date) – Groups selected files by date, moving them into directories based on their year and month of creation.
+4. [copy-path](nemo-scripts/copy-path) – Copies path to selected file to clipboard.